iCloud: two-factor authentication

 You can manage your trusted devices and phone numbers in iCloud preferences on a trusted Mac, in Settings > [your name] > iCloud > Apple ID (or Settings > iCloud > Apple ID) on a trusted iOS device, or by signing in to your Apple ID account page.

-For more information, see the Apple Support article Two-factor authentication for Apple ID.
+See the Apple Support article Two-factor authentication for Apple ID.